-Calvin Morrill is the Stefan A. Riesenfeld Professor of Law, and an affiliate of the Sociology Department at the University of California, Berkeley.
-Before joining the Berkeley faculty, Calvin Morrill was professor of sociology, business, and criminology, law & society at the University of California, Irvine, where he chaired of the Sociology Department and co-directed the Center for Organizational Research.
-Prior to his appointment at Irvine, he was professor of sociology, law, communication, and psychology at the University of Arizona.
-At Berkeley, he previously served as the Director of the Center for the Study of Law and Society, 2009-2013.
+Calvin Morrill is the Stefan A. Riesenfeld Professor of Law and Professor of Sociology at the University of California, Berkeley.
+Before joining the Berkeley faculty, he was a member of sociology, business, and criminology, law & society faculties at the University of California, Irvine.
+Also at Irvine he served as Chair of the Sociology Department and Co-directed the Center for Organizational Research.
+Prior to his appointment at Irvine, he was on the sociology, law, communication, and psychology faculties at the University of Arizona.
+At Berkeley, he served as the Associate Dean for Jurisprudence and Social Policy / Legal Studies (2013-2019) and Faculty Director of the Center for the Study of Law and Society (2009-2013).

 Morrill’s research addresses questions of social conflict, focusing on dispute resolution, the social agency of youth, rights mobilization, and cultural processes in organizational contexts.
 He also studies social movements and institutional change, especially the creation of new socio-legal environments and organizational forms.
 He primarily uses qualitative fieldwork (ethnography and in-depth interviews) and multiple methods in his empirical research, especially surveys, social network analysis, and experimental and story-based designs.